What Is Lupus?

 A number of disease-management options are available for patients to optimally care for themselves.
 These can be important and include covering up when out in sunlight, not smoking, exercising regularly, and minimizing stress.
 Adequate rest can be helpful, especially when the lupus is active.

-Lupus and Kidney Issues
+Lupus and Kidney Problems

 Lupus can affect organ function and cause permanent damage to the lungs, heart, kidneys, and other organs.
 Sometimes the organ injury is not apparent to those affected by lupus.
 The leading causes of death in patients with lupus are active disease, particularly kidney injury, infections, and cardiovascular disease.

-Lupus and Heart Issues
+Lupus and Heart Problems

 Inflammation around the heart (pericarditis) is the most common heart ailment in lupus patients.
 This inflammation involves the natural sac around the heart and can cause severe chest pain that is worsened by changing body positions.
 Lupus patients also are prone to cardiovascular disease, including heart attacks from coronary artery disease.
 Other complications of lupus include heart valve disease and inflammation of heart muscle (myocarditis).

-Lupus and Lung Issues
+Lupus and Lung Problems

 Inflammation of the tissue around the lungs is called pleuritis.
 Pleuritis affects approximately one-third of those with lupus at some time in their lives.
 Pleuritis leads to pain in the chest with deep breathing (pleurisy).
 Chest pain should be promptly evaluated by a doctor.

-Lupus and Digestive Issues
+Lupus and Digestive Problems

 Problems of the digestive system can be caused by disease of the liver or pancreas.
 This can lead to belly pain, difficulty swallowing, nausea, and vomiting.
 It can be a reaction to medications or from the lupus itself.
 Weight loss during flare-ups of the disease is common.